US Star Pacific Wrecks Your donation today supports the next 15 years

 Mission History

-Took off on a training mission with a crew from the 499th Bombardment Squadron.
-Dived straight into the ground and crashed roughly 16 miles west-south-west of Nadzab.
+On March 13, 1944 took off from Nadzab Airfield No. 3 (APO 713 Unit 1) piloted by 1st Lt.
+Thomas R. Finnegan on a training mission with a crew from the 499th Bombardment Squadron (499th BS).
+The weather was reported as very good with unlimited visibility.
+After take off, this B-25 dived straight into the ground and crashed roughly 16 miles west-south-west of Nadzab.
 The entire crew was killed instantly.

 Wreckage

-Today, the crash site, located near Chivasing cattle Station / plantation in the Markham Valley and not that far from Nadzab.
-This site was investigated by Brian Bennett on a I.E. for JPAC in 2004.
+During 2004, this crash site was investigated by Brian Bennett for JPAC.
 Locals turned over a full set of remains and dog tag of Robert A. Lind, 16021988.
+Also a portion of the cockpit section with bomb markings was found.

 Brian Bennett adds: